mirceat/Plant2ML-Weekly/README.md

 Weekly top #ai and #machine-learning paper highlights.
 We ❤️ reading and discussing scientific papers, especially at the nexus of: #llm,
-#expert-systems, #auto-ml, #diagram-reasoning and #autonomic-computing with applications in #time-series,
+#expert-systems, #auto-ml, #diagrammatic-reasoning and #autonomic-computing with applications in #time-series,
 and #nlp.

 <!--